chrisant996/clink/docs/clink.md

 Name                         | Default | Description
 :--:                         | :-:     | -----------
+`clink.autostart`            |         | This command is automatically run when the first CMD prompt is shown after Clink is injected.
+If this is blank (the default), then Clink instead looks for clink_start.cmd in the binaries directory and profile directory and runs them.
+Set it to "nul" to not run any autostart command.
 `clink.colorize_input`       | True    | Enables context sensitive coloring for the input text (see <a href="#classifywords">Coloring The Input Text</a>).
 `clink.paste_crlf`           | `crlf`  | What to do with CR and LF characters on paste.
 Setting this to `delete` deletes them, `space` replaces them with spaces, `ampersand` replaces them with ampersands, and `crlf` pastes them as-is (executing commands that end with a newline).
 `clink.path`                 |         | A list of paths to load Lua scripts.
 Multiple paths can be delimited semicolons.